NazriGenfil/NazriGenfil/README.md

-# Hi there, I'm Naz! 👋
+# Hi there, I'm Nazri! 👋

 I'm a **Software Developer** and **Technical Enthusiast** from Indonesia, currently studying at Telkom University.
 I specialize in building robust scripts for game servers and exploring the world of AI and Infrastructure.